-Formerly the site of the Yebisu Beer Factory, Ebisu is now a fashionable and upscale district, located in the Shibuya ward.
+Formerly the site of the Yebisu Beer Factory, Ebisu is now a fashionable and upscale district located in the Shibuya ward.
 The name "Ebisu" was derived from Yebisu Beer and the district is home to the Museum of Yebisu Beer, but Ebisu is known for much more than beer nowadays.
 Today, Ebisu boasts a popular art scene, trendy cafes, and tasty little eateries and restaurants.
 From tiny retro izakaya bars to yakitori joints and ramen, find out where to eat in Ebisu in this food guide.

 With the Sapporo Breweries headquarters, Yebisu Garden Place Tower featuring eateries with stunning views, and Château Restaurant Joël Robuchon with Michelin-starred restaurants, Ebisu is a must-visit destination for foodies.
 This laid-back area also has a thriving dining and bar scene that will appeal to the younger crowd, like the vibrant Ebisu Yokocho drinking alley.
-It's no wonder this popular residential area is so commonly frequented by expats.

-Here are some recommended spots for a bite to eat in Ebisu!
+Here are some recommended spots for a bite to eat in Ebisu:

 A must-try for ramen enthusiasts, Afuri is a famous chain of ramen shops with locations all over Tokyo.
-Afuri is notable because of their broth, which is made using natural spring water from Mount Afuri.
+Afuri is notable because of its broth, which is made using natural spring water from Mount Afuri.
 While the ramen shop offers both shio (salt) and shoyu (soy sauce) based ramen, it is best to order their signature dish: the refreshing yuzu shio ramen.
 Yuzu is a type of citrus commonly used in Japanese cuisine and is the key ingredient in ponzu sauce.
 It's so good that you'll want to bathe in the stuff; in fact, many people in Japan do, soaking in luxurious, aromatic yuzu baths.
 Each order of Afuri ramen comes with a slice of pork chashu, bamboo shoots, mizuna leaves, and nori.

 The main shop of Teppanyaki Okonomiyaki Buchi, located in Ebisu, serves up authentic Hiroshimayaki (Hiroshima-style okonomiyaki) straight off the teppan.
-Unlike the all-in-one Osaka-style okonomiyaki, Hiroshimayaki has layers of thin pancake, thinly shredded cabbage, and pan-fried noodles, all topped with Japanese mayo, a savory-sweet sauce, and a fried egg.
+Unlike the all-in-one Osaka-style okonomiyaki, Hiroshimayaki has layers of thin pancake, thinly shredded cabbage, and pan-fried noodles, all topped with Japanese mayo, a savory-sweet sauce and a fried egg.
 Buchi also offers other toppings like fresh green onions and cheese.

 This Where to Eat in Ebisu food guide has covered the must-visit places to eat in Ebisu, including the old-school Saiki, Ebisu Yokocho, and Standing Bar Buri, so you can enjoy the culinary offerings of this upscale district of Shibuya.
 Soaking in the food culture of this top Tokyo destination, dig deep into Ebisu's culture beyond its legacy as a beer factory area; Ebisu has already paved its way as a hotspot for bars and restaurants in Tokyo.